When to See Our DFW Podiatrist for Removal of Dead Skin on Diabetic Feet

 Dead or thickened skin is often due to corns or calluses that form on the feet due to friction or pressure.
-A podiatrist can remove corns by trimming the thickened skin or shaving down calluses, so they no longer cause a problem.
+An experienced and proven podiatrist in DFW can remove corns by trimming the thickened skin or shaving down calluses, so they no longer cause a problem.
 Trying to trim or shave corns or calluses at home can put you at risk of developing an infection.
 This is especially dangerous for those with diabetes since the condition can make it difficult for a foot wound to heal properly.

 Potential Complications When Removing Dead Skin From Your Feet